simonswain/straw/README.md

 If no options are provide, or redis is not provided, the default shown above will be used.

+If pidsfile is provided, when Straw starts a Topology it will write the PIDs of the nodes to this file, and on next start will attempt to kill those PIDs.
+This experimental feature is to try and kill Nodes left still running after a crash.

 If StatsD is provided, all node inputs and outputs (summed, and split out by key) will be counted with `node-statsd.increment()`, using the